OPA hosts a variety of different educational trainings for artists who are interested in working in the public realm.

 Offerings include full-day intensive sessions, hands-on workshops, and visits to fabricators.
 Past and current offerings include:

-New for 2021 – Winter Intensive: Demystifying the Public Art Application Process
+Winter Intensive: Demystifying the Public Art Application Process

 This is a three part series that takes an in-depth look at the different steps in applying for public art commissions.
 Artists at any stage of their practice will gain a better understanding of the process and learn how to prepare stronger applications.